 Writing is key to helping students learn, clarify, organize, and articulate important concepts, ideas, and information.
 Students improve as writers when they’re provided with guidance relevant to their assigned tasks and the opportunity to revise with feedback.

-We’re here to help you guide your students through their writing processes and to help your students perform well as writers.
+We’re here to help your students gain confidence and perform well as writers.

 Copy and paste the following statement into your syllabus and/or Canvas site: